brianbunke/brianbunke.github.io/_posts/2017-04-11-snover-ama.md

 "The goal of an open beta isn't to find and fix bugs.
 The goal is to find them...and know about them.
 Well, wait...what?"
 Bug fixes during a beta typically result in introducing new bugs, due to feeling a little more rushed during that period.
 If you approach an open beta with the goal of only finding bugs, you can continue to scope & prioritize them appropriately.

+_EDIT: [@AspenForester] points out that I may have heard this backwards ([link]).
+Without confirmation, I'll just leave both possibilities open and tell you the only concrete conclusion to draw is that you should not pay me to transcribe._

 ---

 I really enjoyed the insights, and hope I didn't lose too much in translation.
 I'm appreciative that he took the time, and am looking forward to the rest of the Summit!